Amala Chebolu

 Amala Chebolu is a playback singer in the Telugu film industry, also known as Tollywood.

 Personal life and education

 Amala Chebolu, a native of Visakhapatnam, daughter of Saraswathi Chebolu, a vocalist, and Dr. Gopalakrishna Murthy, a Professor in Economics.
-Amala completed her B.Tech from Gandhi Institute of Technology and Management, Visakhapatnam.
+Amala completed her B.Tech. from Gandhi Institute of Technology and Management, Visakhapatnam.

 Career

 Amala started her cultural pursuit at a very early age and got training in music from Pantula Rama, a renowned Carnatic music vocalist.

 She began her singing career as a playback singer in films at the age of 21.
-Sekhar Chandra, a music director first gave her a chance to sing the title song of the film Maaya directed by the national award-winning G. Neelakanta Reddy and produced by Madhura Sreedhar Reddy and her debut song is ‘Kalayedo Nijamedo’.
+Shekar Chandra, a music director first gave her a chance to sing the title song of the film Maaya directed by the national award-winning G. Neelakanta Reddy and produced by Madhura Sreedhar Reddy and her debut song is ‘Kalayedo Nijamedo’.